pingcap/docs-cn/tidb-cloud/changefeed-overview.md

 - `DELETING`: the replication task is being deleted.
 - `DELETED`: the replication task is deleted.
 - `WARNING`: the replication task returns a warning.
 The replication cannot continue due to some recoverable errors.
 The changefeed in this state keeps trying to resume until the state transfers to `RUNNING`.
 The changefeed in this state blocks [GC operations](https://docs.pingcap.com/tidb/stable/garbage-collection-overview).
 - `FAILED`: the replication task fails.
-Due to some unrecoverable errors, the replication task cannot resume and cannot be recovered.
-The changefeed in this state does not block GC operations.
+Due to some errors, the replication task cannot resume and cannot be recovered automatically.
+If the issues are resolved before the garbage collection (GC) of the incremental data, you can manually resume the failed changefeed.
+The default Time-To-Live (TTL) duration for incremental data is 24 hours, which means that the GC mechanism does not delete any data within 24 hours after the changefeed is interrupted.